Theory: Initial Conditions

 \[\begin{equation} G_\nu(\theta,\chi) = \ee^{-\kappa\mu_F} \int \dd\rr \ \Omega_\nu^*(\RRh^{-1}\rr) \hat{V}_{\rm{c}}(\rr) \psi_0(\rr), \end{equation}\]

-which is evaluated in the MF, with $\psi_0(\rr)$ the wavefunction of the ionizing orbital;
+evaluated within the mean-field framework (MF), where $\psi_0(\rr)$ represents the wavefunction of the ionizing orbital;

 \[\begin{equation} \bm{\mu} = - \int\dd\rr \ \psi_0^*(\rr) \rr \psi_0(\rr) \end{equation}\]

-is the orbital dipole moment in the MF, with $\mu_F$ being its component along the field direction;
+denotes the orbital dipole moment within the MF, with $\mu_F$ being its component along the direction of the external field;

 \[\begin{equation} \Omega_\nu(\rr) = \sum_{l=\abs{m}}^{\infty} \Omega_{lm}^{\nu}(\rr) = \sum_{l=\abs{m}}^{\infty} R_l^\nu(r) Y_{lm}(\hat{\rr}) \end{equation}\]